intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 Here are added some files for accelerating the execution of several needed computations:

-- **dict_top100_labels_similarities.pickle** 🠊 a dictionary structure whose:
+- **dict_similarities_novel_known_labels.pickle** 🠊 a dictionary structure whose:
  1. *keys*: are the names of the *frLabel* set,
- 2. *values*: the Cosine similarity score of the each key with all of the known labels, so as to avoid computing such scores per instance by making simple searches.
+ 2. *values*: the Cosine similarity score of the each key with all of the actual known labels, so as to avoid computing such scores per instance by making simple searches.

+- **dict_similarities_novel_MTI_labels.pickle** 🠊 a dictionary structure whose:
+ 1. *keys*: are the names of the *frLabel* set,
+ 2. *values*: the Cosine similarity score of the each key with all of the predicted existing labels based on the MTI tool, so as to avoid computing such scores per instance by making simple searches.

-- **label_embeddings_top100.pickle** 🠊 a dictionary structure whose:
+- **novel_labels_embeddings.pickle** 🠊 a dictionary structure whose:
  1.*keys*: are the names of the *frLabel* set, 2.*values*: the bioBERT embedding vector of each key stored as a Numpy array *(768,)*.